 Sports-related brands should also be some of the first to adopt college athlete influencers.
 We expect brands like Fanatics, Nike, and StockX to fully take advantage of this opportunity early on.
 GoPuff appears to be the first advertiser to offer all college athletes the opportunity to get paid for their NIL with a partnership with Opendorse.
 Examples of opportunities that could be interesting could be something like Shareef O’Neal and his dad (Shaq) hosting a watch party on Scener to watch the new “Space Jam” on HBOMax.

-To sum it all up, there are tons of opportunities for marketers to get creative with how they dip their toes into the NIL waters.
+To sum it all up, there are tons of opportunities for marketers to get creative with how they dip their toes into the NIL waters, especially now that platforms are making it easier, from Instagram expanding link-sharing features to TikTok releasing business tools.
 We can’t wait to see what they come up with.

 What do you think about the NCAA’s new NIL policy and how it affects partner marketing?
 Let us know in the comments below.

 Questions?
 Email us at [email protected].